colinyjchung/jinnzhong/content/posts/20170324-self-study-of-nebula-and-hugo-winners.md

 author = "Jinn Zhong"
 title = "Self-Study of Hugo & Nebula Winners" date = "2017-03-24"
-description = "What makes a short story work?"
+description = "What makes a short story work?" tags = [
+    "Story Analysis",
+    "Craft of Writing",
+    "Creative Process",
+]
 +++

 If the scope of short stories are not “world changing” where regimes are changed, kings are murdered or deposed of, or a relationship comes to a dramatic end with murder, an affair, a breakup, a death, a marriage, a birth, a goodbye, a reunion, or something huge…